Human Resources Management and Labor Relations, M.S.

 The learning environment is designed for the practicing professional and promising career aspirant.
 Through coursework, students learn to apply legal principles and organizational and behavioral science theories to practical human resource and labor relations problems.
 Case studies, simulations, research studies and field projects provide the opportunities to test and practice this new knowledge.
 Course materials reflect the most recent research findings, legal decisions, and current practices.
 Students often use their own organizations as field laboratories for applying, testing, modifying, and adapting new human resources management and labor relations practices.

-Many students enhance their professional development through involvement in local affiliations of the Society for Human Resource Management, the Labor and Employment Relations Association, the American Society for Training and Development and through participation in educational seminars and conferences sponsored by the center throughout the academic year.
-The on-campus Student Society for Human Resource Management (SHRM) chapter has won the SHRM Superior Merit Award several times.
-It provides opportunities for students to develop their leadership skills and helps launch their professional career.
+We actively encourage students to get involved in the activities of local chapters of the Society for Human Resource Management, the Labor and Employment Relations Association, the American Society for Training and Development.
+We also facilitate student participation in educational seminars and conferences sponsored by NYIT’s Center for HR Studies (CHRS) throughout the academic year.
+The on-campus student chapter of the Society for Human Resource Management (SHRM) has won more than ten SHRM Superior Merit Awards, as well as three SHRM Outstanding Merit Awards.
+The chapter provides opportunities for students to develop their leadership skills and helps launch their professional career.

-A limited number of assistantships are usually available to matriculated students of superior academic ability or who demonstrate a potential for special contribution to the human resources management-labor relations field.
+A limited number of HR scholarships are available through the Dr. Richard Dibble Scholarship Fund to matriculated students of superior academic ability or who demonstrate a potential for special contribution to the human resources management-labor relations field.
+Some graduate assistantships may also be available.
 In addition, CHRS assists qualified full-time students in locating internships with companies, labor unions and government agencies.
 These provide valuable work experience as well as paid salary by the sponsoring organization.
-With approval of the director, an internship that meets departmental guidelines may be taken for credit.
-Admission to the graduate program does not guarantee financial assistance.
+With approval of the HR department chair, an internship that meets departmental guidelines may be taken for credit.

 Programmatic Learning Goals

-Upon graduation from the Master's of Science program, the graduating student will be able to demonstrate attainment of programmatic learning goals, supporting the development of a broad array of intellectual capabilities.
-The degree of attainment realized is a shared and collaborative responsibility that engages students, faculty, staff and other stakeholder groups, working together to maximize students' opportunities to be successful.
+Upon graduation from the Master’s of Science program, students will be able to demonstrate attainment of general and program-specific learning goals.
+These goals are designed to reflect the competencies expected of HR/LR professionals in the workplace.
+Student success is a shared and collaborative responsibility that engages students, faculty, staff and other stakeholder groups, working together to maximize students’ opportunities to be successful.

 M.S.
 HR/LR General Learning Goals

 Upon completion of the M.S.
-HR/LR program, students:
+HR/LR program, students will be able to:

 - Design and implement organization development and change initiatives in collaboration with relevant stakeholders.